roberlozcar/OpenGLDemo/readme.md

 - Also, the user can change the type of light (spotlight, point light or directional light) of the scene.
 - The type of convolutional mask is changed with "c".

+## Requeriments

+This project needs glm, glew, glut and freeimage.
+The headers, libs and dlls for win32 are included in this repository.

 ## Questions

 Write an email to r.lozano93@gmail.com.